canonical/snapd/docs/prepare-image.md

 # Bootstraping a snappy device

-The `snap prepare-image` command is designed to do the snap specific part of building an image.
+The `snap prepare-image` command is designed to do the snap-specific part of building an image.

 ## Running it

-The `snap prepare-image` command takes a model assertion and a rootdir as intput.
-It will create $ROOT/image that contains the directory layout with content for the image.
-It will also create $ROOT/gadget that contains the unpacked gadget snap content for ubuntu-image.
+The `snap prepare-image` command takes a model assertion and a a directory (henceforth $ROOT) as intput.
+It will create `$ROOT/image` that will contain the directory layout with content for the image.
+It will also create `$ROOT/gadget` that will contain the unpacked gadget snap content for ubuntu-image.

-It will also inspect the gadget snap for the bootloader configuration file and instlal that into the root-dir into the right place.
+It will also inspect the gadget snap for the bootloader configuration file and instlal that into `$ROOT` into the right place.

 ### Example